AndrewAi/OOpProject/README.md

 # OOP Project

-3rd Year Objected orientated programming project.
+3rd Year object orientated programming project.

-##Project Brief:
+## Project Brief:
 You are required to implement a multi-threaded file server and logging application that allows a client application to download files using a set of options presented in a terminal user interface.